elifesciences/builder/README.md

 Note: if you wish to use a private key not in `~/.ssh/id_rsa`, you can [customize the SSH key path](docs/ssh-key.md).

-Note: if you wish to use a hypervisor other than `virtualbox`, you can use the `vagrant-mutate` plugin to rebuild the ubuntu/trusty64 box for your own hypervisor.
+Note: if you wish to use a hypervisor other than `virtualbox`, you can use the `vagrant-mutate` plugin to rebuild any `ubuntu/*` box in use for your own hypervisor.
 See the [vagrant and virtualbox documentation](docs/vagrant-and-virtualbox.md).

 #### Working with formula branches in Vagrant

 Project formulas are cloned to the local `./cloned-projects` directory and become shared directories within Vagrant.

 Changes to formulas including their branches are available immediately.

-#### Working with project branches in Vagrant

-Run the following command inside Vagrant to change the remote commit or branch:

-    $ set_local_revision $commitOrBranch

-Then apply the formula inside Vagrant with `sudo salt-call state.highstate` or from outside with `vagrant provision`.
+You can switch or create branches locally, then apply the formula inside Vagrant with `sudo salt-call state.highstate` or from outside with `vagrant provision`.

 ### AWS (Amazon Web Services)

 The other half of the `builder` project is the ability to create and manage AWS (Amazon Web Services) and GCP (Google Cloud Platform) resources.
 This is controlled with the `bldr` script:

     $ ./bldr -l